Lukoh/Fyber_challenge_android/README.md

 # Fyber_challenge_android

 This is an Android application for reference to make some SNS or O2O service on Android.
+New drawer and awesome funtionalaties were applied into Fyber App.
 All Android App developer can see how to make some SNS or O2O service on Android via the Fyber source code.
-The Fyber App currently works well.
+The Fyber App currently works well now.

-RecyclerFragment is imporved more smooth and more great.
+RecyclerFragment was imporved more smooth and more great.
 Please refer to [RecyclerFragment.java](https://github.com/Lukoh/Fyber_challenge_android/blob/master/app/src/main/java/com/goforer/base/ui/fragment/RecyclerFragment.java).

-Fyber App runs well now.

 <img src="https://github.com/Lukoh/Fyber_challenge_android/blob/master/Screenshot_20160710-164240.png" alt="Log-in Demo" width="350" />
 &nbsp;